-Meanwhile, the stems will brown then blacken as the infection spreads.
+Meanwhile, the stems will brown and then blacken as the infection spreads.

 For the most part, there’s no cure for stem rot.
 But plants can often still be salvaged if the decay is caught in time.

-Because the fungi that cause stem rot – often referred to as water molds – can survive for long periods in the soil, cross-contamination can be a risk.
+Because the fungi that cause stem rot – often referred to as water molds – can survive for long periods in the soil level, cross-contamination can be a risk.

 Since these fungi attack most plants, the risk of stem rot spreading to nearby plants is also high.

 Early action is the best chance to save your geranium.
 Move healthy geraniums in the same pot or same area of the garden because the bacteria and fungus can continue to live in the soil even after removing the problem plant.